 If we can resolve a situation without legal action, we will (through interventions and diversionary work).
 However, in some situations, legal enforcement may be necessary and we will not hesitate to take action.

-Agreements made between an individual and the police and local authority that the individual’s anti-social behaviour will stop.
+- Acceptable Behaviour Contracts (ABC).
+These are agreements made between an individual, police and local authority to make the individual's anti-social behaviour stop

-Are examples of legal options we can take to put a stop to anti-social behaviour caused by our tenants or their household members.
+- injunctions, possession proceedings and Notice Seeking Possession (NSP).
+These are legal options we can take to put a stop to anti-social behaviour caused by our tenants or their household members

-In serious cases involving severe anti-social behaviour, criminality and disorder, we can apply to Court to close a property for a period of time.
+- closure power.
+We can apply to Court to close a property for a period of time, in serious circumstances

 Community Trigger for anti-social behaviour in Sheffield